jlbradley1844/jlbradley1844.github.io/_drafts/winners-curse.md

 # The Winner's Curse and Christianity

+The following post is from some thoughts I've been tossing about for years.
-I was doing some thinking, as I always do, about the general lack of interest in religion.
+As a Baha'i, I'm concerned about the general lack of interest in religion.
 By that, I don't necessarily mean lack of interest in theology.
 I am more referring to the fact that people generally don't find religious practices themselves - attendance at